ourzora/lanyard/clients/js/README.md

 lanyard is a javascript client for [lanyard.org](https://lanyard.org) – a decentralized way to create and consume allowlists.

+http is handled by [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch); this package targets browsers and backend servers.

 ## functionality

 ### creating an allowlist